Theological Animation

-Ched describes his work of “Theological Animation”
+Ched described his work

-For the last 30 years I have sought to respond to the discipleship call in a variety of ways: as an activist, writer, community builder and popular educator.
+Over the decades, I have sought to respond to the discipleship call in a variety of ways: as an activist, writer, community builder and popular educator.
 It is my conviction that the First World church can only be renewed by rediscovering its witness to God’s dream of the Peaceable Kingdom and justice for all.
 Historically in the U.S., people of faith have been on the forefront of struggles for social change (in our generation this has included movements for civil rights, labor solidarity, immigrant and refugee rights and disarmament).
 Today we need to animate a new generation of ecumenical leadership committed both to the gospel and to social change.
 In the metaphor of Jesus, we must be willing to “address the mountain” of injustice.

 I’ve traveled around North America and abroad in pursuit of this vision, moving among a wide cross-section of faith-based groups and parishes teaching, listening, challenging, encouraging and networking.
 I pursue a holistic pedagogy of “theological animation” that integrates the disciplines of popular education, evangelism, political organizing, pastoring and theological reflection.